iagox86/dnscat2/doc/protocol.md

 The downside of SHA3 is that finding a proper implementation can be tricky!

-We also use SHA3-256 in every case.
-When we need a 48-bit string, rather than using SHA3-48 (which isn't always implemented), we simply truncate a SHA3-256 output to the proper length.
+We use the 256-bit output (SHA3-256) in every case.
+When we need a 48-bit string, rather than using SHA3-48 (which isn't always implemented), we simply truncate a SHA3-256 output to the proper length, which should be safe to do per the SHA3 standard.

 The [sha3 gem](https://github.com/johanns/sha3), as of 1.0.1, implements
 SHA3 properly.
 You can verify that whatever your library is using